- Professor Jochen Clasen

 - Comparative social policy, Unemployment, Labour Market, social security, European social policy, welfare reform

 I am happy to supervise postgraduate research theses in comparative social policy, unemployment and labour market policy, social security and welfare reform.
-Completed and current PhD projects include: the integration of long-term unemployed in Glasgow (H. Bennett); activation policies in the UK and Germany (A. Goerne); global markets for health care labour (E. Plotnikova), intergenerational transfers: variations across Europe (T. Emery), working-age benefits, activation and non-employment in the UK and Denmark (D. Heap), temporary agency workers in the UK and Italy (A Bertoli), educational policy in England and Austria (A. Pultar) and pension reform in the UK (L. Robertson).
+Completed PhD projects include: the integration of long-term unemployed in Glasgow (H. Bennett); activation policies in the UK and Germany (A. Goerne); global markets for health care labour (E. Plotnikova), intergenerational transfers: variations across Europe (T. Emery); working-age benefits, activation and non-employment in the UK and Denmark (D. Heap); temporary agency workers in the UK and Italy (A. Bertoli); educational policy in England and Austria (A. Pultar); pension reform in the UK (L. Robertson).
 Current PhD projects analyse in-work benefit policy in the UK, France and Spain (E. Robertson); CCT policy in Mexico (K. Zapata), disability benefit receipt and labour market participation in comparative perspective (C. Mascaro), and normative ideas of 'good work' and national welfare state institutions (L. Nenning).

 Income Security during Sickness Absence.
 What do British middle classes do?, Social Policy & Administration ,51/7, 1101-1018, 2017.

 Comparative Social Policy Analysis and Active Labour Market Policy: Putting Quality before Quantity (with D Clegg and A Goerne), Journal of Social Policy, 45/1, 21-38, 2016.